 Be The Change 5k [2nd OA]

-Equinox Indoor Sprint [Qualifier for Nautica Malibu Triathlon]
+Equinox Indoor Sprint [Qualified for Nautica Malibu Triathlon]

-Race on the Base Reverse Sprint [1st AG]
+Race the Base – Reverse Sprint [1st AG]

 — Began coaching —